Quick 2-minute Video Guide

 4.2.
 Mixed: 7 people on the field; plus up to 6 reserves (13 players total).
 A maximum of 4 on-field players can be male.

 5.1.
 At the beginning of each season, individuals must register in order to play TRL.
 Individual registration can be done online – instructions will be emailed to the team captain upon the team’s registration.

 5.2.
 A player is registered when they have registered online agreeing to the terms and conditions.
-Registration for one-off games can be made in writing at the fields but the registration is only valid for that particular night.
+Registration for one-off games must still be made online.

 5.3.
 It is the responsibility of the player to ensure they are registered.